aswan/webext-experiment-hello/README.md

 ### The API extension

-The extension in the `experiment/` directory is a new type of Firefox extension called an api extension.
-This is specified by the `type` property in the extension's install.rdf:
+The extension in the [`experiment/`][tree/master/experiment] directory is a new type of Firefox extension called an api extension.
+This is specified by the `type` property in
+[the extension's install.rdf][tree/master/experiment/install.rdf]:

 ```
     em:type="256"